Sanmon17/Automate_ExcelToWord/README.md

 # Automate_ExcelToWord
-Excel to Word Automation Script This Python script automates the process of exporting data and images from an Excel sheet to a specific section in a Word document.
+Excel to Word Automation Script.
+This Python script automates the process of exporting data and images from an Excel sheet to a specific section in a Word document.
 It supports handling text and images, and can be customized for different Excel sheets, sections, and formatting requirements.

 # Features:
 - **Text Export**: Extracts data from an Excel sheet (skipping the first few rows) and inserts it into a specified section of a Word document.<br>